Stumpwork embroidery - a free guide

 The finished stumpwork embroidery projectFig 5 - Finished project

-The names of embroidery stitches often provide clues about their texture, appearance, or common usage, making them easier to remember and understand for your projects.
+Did you know that the names of embroidery stitches often hold secrets about their texture, appearance, or common usage?

 Raised Stem Band